Introduction

 Mme Gobert asked simply: L’article 2 du Code civil, qu’est-ce qu’il dit?
 Article 2 of the Civil Code, what does it say?

 My classmates were some of the best private law students in France.
 This was a question to which they knew the answer.
-One of the explained that article 2 provides for the nonretroactivity of the law.
+One of them explained that article 2 provides for the nonretroactivity of the law.
 Mme Gobert looked at the student without smiling.
 Then she repeated the question.
 L’article 2 du Code civil, qu’est-ce qu’il dit?
 A different student mentioned Paul Roubier’s suggestion that a new law may be applied to les situations juridique en cours.
 Again she repeated the question.
 L’article 2 du Code civil, qu’est-ce qu’il dit?
 Another student tried, and then another, each new voice attempting yet a more refined statement of the concepts involved.
 After each comment she responded in the same way.
 It was my first French law class, so I did not know what to think.
 It seemed like a Zen-like version of the Socratic method.
 The French students were terrified.
 This was material they thought they knew, and yet they could not guess what was on her mind.
 Finally, one of the students had the presence of mind simply to read the code provision aloud.
 Mme Gobert’s eyes lit up.
 Mais bien sûr! she responded C’est ça qu’il dit!

 OTS stated in 2017: